 .
 This illustrates how an economy recovers to produce its long-run aggregate supply following a financial crisis.

 , Graph 2CHow does an economy return to the long-run equilibrium when the economy overheats?

 When an economy is operating at its long-run equilibrium all resources are being used at the full employment or natural production rate.
 Resources are not pushed beyond the point where prices are dramatically impacted.

-Economies can be compared to long distance runners.
-Long distance runners are most efficient when they pace themselves.
+Economies can be compared to long-distance runners.
+Long-distance runners are most efficient when they pace themselves.
 They can sprint for short periods but tire and ultimately hurt their performance if they do so for too long.
-Like long distance runners, an economy is most efficient when it paces itself.
+Like long-distance runners, an economy is most efficient when it paces itself.
 For short periods, an economy can operate beyond its long-run aggregate supply.
 Economists use similar terms such as “tired,” “overheated,” and “spent” to describe an economy in this phase.
 During these periods, manufacturers may defer maintenance to continue meeting demand.
 Workers may tire and become less productive when working overtime for extended periods.
 Companies raise prices to reduce their quantity demanded.
-Initially profits rise, but in the long-run wages will increase because the demand for workers has increased and employees work overtime.
+Initially, profits rise, but in the long-run wages will increase because the demand for workers has increased and employees work overtime.
 Raw materials also become more expensive because of mounting demands.
-Eventually, the price of all inputs increase.
+Eventually, the prices of all inputs increase.
 The higher costs return profits to normal and output is cut back to the long-run aggregate supply, but the price level has increased.
 This is illustrated in steps on the graphs below.

 is the RGDP.
 Graph 3A

 Assume an overheated economy increases the aggregate demand from AD1